bakano98/CS4222-Project/report.md

 The algorithm implemented to ensure node discovery is different from the one in Task 1.

 For Task 2, since the architecture is many-to-one (where the one is the light sensing node), the other SensorTags that are not the light-sensing node do not need to discover each other.
-For this purpose, we refer to the light-sensing node as the SLAVE and the SensorTags as the MASTER (request for data).
-Therefore, the algorithm works and can achieve a lower duty cycle than what was seen in Task 1.
+For this purpose, we refer to the light-sensing node as the SENDER and the SensorTags as the REQUESTER (request for data).

-Our algorithm has a duty cycle of 10%, i.e. it wakes for 0.1s and sleeps for 0.9s.
-The below diagram shows the general idea of how the algorithm was implemented, following a "lowest common multiple" logic.

-// show image describing the algo

-The algorithm works as such:
-- A single second is split into 10 slots.
-Each slot is 0.1s long.
+### Neighbour Discovery Logic

+Given the asymmetrical roles of the devices, the neighbour discovery algorithm used here is also different from part 1.
+Both SENDER and REQUESTER devices implement different algorithms to achieve neighbour discovery within 10 seconds and has a duty cycle of 10%.

+In our case, each cycle lasts 1 second, and our nodes are guaranteed to discover each other within 10 cycles.

+#### **SENDER**

-- The SLAVE node will always wake up in the first slot, then sleep for the remaining 9 slots
+Each cycle is segmented into 10 slots, and the sender wakes up the radio for the first slot, before going to sleep for the remaining 9 slots.
-- The MASTER node will wake up in different slots
-    - It starts by waking in the first slot, then sleeping for 9 slots
-    - Next, it sleeps for 1 slot, then wakes in the second slot, and sleep for the remaining slots
-    - Repeat

-This ensures that the SLAVE and MASTER will find each other within a deterministic 10s.
-The duty cycle can be further lowered by increasing the number of slots, but this will cause the average discovery time to be longer.1
+#### **REQUESTER**

+Likewise, each cycle is segmented into 10 slots.
+The requester begins keeping the radio awake for a randomly chosen initial starting slot `i`, where 0 <= i <= 0, and turns the radio off for the remaining 9 slots.
+If there is no detection within this cycle, the requester will pick slot `i = i+1 mod 10` for the next cycle to stay awake.

+Once there is detection and is within proximity, the requester will stop incrementing `i` and stay on that slot for each cycle, ensuring its wake period will coincide with the light sensing node.